joshfrench/om-wiki-fork/Documentation.md

   ...)
 ```

-Given a DOM target remove its render loop if one exists.
+Given a DOM target, remove its render loop if one exists.

 ### root-cursor